nasuni-labs/nasuni-dashboards/README.md

 6. To use the optional Global File Acceleration (GFA) Telemetry API data source, change the **GFA Telemetry HTTP API Input Plugin [[inputs.http]]** section:

+    - `urls` (uncomment this line--the URL value does not need to change)

     - `headers` (uncomment the first headers line and enter the GFA API Key from the NOC Dashboard)

     - `headers` (uncomment the second headers line and enter a string/name to use as a unique identifier for this connection)